Ian-Phelon/deli-quiz/ian.md

 After pressing Weigh button, thickness will be set to 0.

-If a slicedProduct is overweight
+//If a slicedProduct is overweight

 !* * *Important* * *!
 the game loop must check to see if the current action is the same as the last action.
 We're not trying to track each slice and thickness calibration. [product, thickness, slice, weigh, ]